-In a video and comments regarding local search rankings, Jeremy Sussman of Google Maps described Google’s local algorithm as having three main parts: location, relevance, and prominence.
+In a video and comments regarding local search rankings and SEO, Jeremy Sussman of Google Maps described Google’s local algorithm as having three main parts: location, relevance, and prominence.
 The information contained within your Google+ Local Business listings data is a major piece of how Google determines these three factors and ultimately who shows up first in the local listings.

 Google+ is one of the best ways to improve your local search rankings so we’ll focus on some specific tips and recommendations for this first.
 But it’s not the only site or tactic that you should be concerned about.
 We’ll discuss my additional recommendations in part 2 (coming 8/31/12) that go beyond Google+ and it’s mapping products.

 Before you even start thinking about doing any of the recommendations in this post, stop, and standardize your information.
 Distributing your information going forward is going to be important and it needs to be consistent.
 Decide exactly how your business name will appear, what your address is, what phone number you’ll use and all the other information that you’ll need to complete an online profile.
 This is referred to as your NAP.
 (Name, Address and Phone)